 Add your ingredients to your stock pot, except for the vegetables.
 You don’t want to overcook your veggies while the peas suck in all of the moisture.
-Simmer that deliciousness for about hour, and then add your vegetables to the split pea soup along with a bay leaf.
+Simmer that deliciousness for about hour, and then add your vegetables to the split pea soup along with the thyme.

 Remove the ham bone and chop up the meat – which should be easy now that the ham has simmered (yum) – and return it to the pot.
 Simmer for an additional 30-45 minutes and enjoy!